Español English

 They are small, highly branched shrubs with a compact bearing that reach 1 meter (39.37") in height.
 The branches are covered with white hairs and the small leaves are silvery white.
 They produce white flowers 1 cm (0.39") long.
 They bloom in summer.

-They are used in rockeries, in mixed beds, in the foreground of borders and in pots.
-They are ideal for coastal gardens due to their resistance to salinity and the sea wind.
+Cushion bush is used in rockeries, in mixed beds, in the foreground of borders and in pots.
+It's ideal for coastal gardens due to its resistance to salinity and the sea wind.

-Leucophyta brownii can grow in full sun or semi-shade exposure; resist frost.
+Leucophyta brownii can grow in full sun or semi-shade exposure; resists frost.

-They are very resistant to drought plants; water moderately waiting for the substrate to dry.
+Cushion bush is a very resistant to drought plant; water moderately waiting for the substrate to dry.

 Prune in late winter to keep it compact.